 Where They're Hiding

 Plastic food containers leach particles into food, especially when heated.
 Studies show microwaving plastic containers releases millions of microplastic particles per square centimeter.
 Bottled water contains an average of 325 plastic particles per liter.
-Tea bags — many contain plastic fibers that release billions of microplastic particles when steeped in hot water.
-Non-stick cookware sheds particles during cooking.
+Tea bags, many contain plastic fibers that release billions of microplastic particles when steeped in hot water.
+Non-stick cookware, Teflon and similar coatings shed microplastic particles during cooking.

 What We Know (and Don't Know)